SCSI2Pi/PiSCSI Comparison

 Additional functions for the SCSI Control App SCSI Control offers additional features

-Several PiSCSI tickets, which have been open for a long time or were closed without being processed have been addressed by SCSI2Pi.
+Several PiSCSI tickets, that have been open for a long time or were closed without being processed have been processed for SCSI2Pi.

 PiSCSI Ticket Remark